totheralistair/SmallerWebHexagon/README.md

 Smaller Web Hexagon
 ==========

-Illustration of the hexagon, for an almost nul system that has one primary (left) port and two secondary (right) ports.
+Illustration of a simple hexagon one user (left) port and one db (right) port.

 It simply calculates the formula: